Latest News / Dealing With and Preventing Injuries

 How is it caused?

-Tennis elbow is thought to be due to small tears of the tendons that attach the forearm muscles to the outside bump of the elbow.
-This bump is a boney point called the lateral epicondyle.
-The repetitive stress that causes this micro-tearing can be a result of:
+Tennis elbow is thought to be due the breakdown of normal tendon structure in the the tendons that attach the forearm muscles to the lateral epicondyle (bony bump on outside of the elbow).
+The repetitive stress that causes the tendon structure to become disorganised can be a result of:

 What are the symptoms?